nathan-wallace/chart-components/README.md

-Below is a README file tailored for your GitHub repository based on the provided code.
-It includes an overview, setup instructions, usage details, and other relevant information to help users understand and work with your project.

----

 # CO2 Chart Component

 A lightweight, interactive web component that visualizes CO2 emissions trends for selected countries (United States, China, India, Germany) from 1990 to 2023.
 Built with Chart.js, Tailwind CSS, and Webpack, this project fetches data from the [Our World in Data CO2 dataset](https://github.com/owid/co2-data) and displays it in a responsive line chart.